 An advanced independent study of topics of special interest to Bachelors students enrolled in the Fisheries and Wildlife Department.
 Students must have prior approval from a cooperating faculty member and the advisor to enroll in this course.
 Hours to be arranged.
-[Fall, Spring] [2 credits] Contact hours: 2
+[Fall, Spring] Applied Learning-Research [2 credits] [2 contact hour(s)]